The Total Woman: Inspiration and development

 In 1970, Morgan founded Total Woman, Inc., a company that was concerned with marketing this idea.
 From then on, she gave seminars for Christian-oriented married women about how they should conduct themselves in deference towards their husbands.
 The seminars consisted of four two-hour sessions for $15.
 After several years, she had trained more than 100 instructors, who gave further courses in 28 states and Canada.
 By 1975, there were over 15,000 graduates, including singer Anita Bryant, the wives of Jack Nicklaus and Joe Frazier, and 12 wives of players on the Miami Dolphins football team.

 Morgan wrote her four basic ideas – ignoring the mistakes of the husband and focusing on his virtues, admiring him physically, appreciating him, and adapting to the idea that the husband was the king and his wife was the queen – down in a book, The Total Woman.
 It was published in December 1973 by the small publishing house Fleming H. Revell Company, a subsidiary of the evangelically-oriented Baker Publishing Group.
 The first printing was 5,000 copies.
 The book sold over 500,000 copies within the first year, making it the best-selling non-fiction book in the U.S. in 1974.
 The paperback rights were sold for over $600,000.

 In popular culture

 This book and its ideas were mentioned and satirized in the 1977 Maude episode "Feminine Fulfillment" (season 5, episode 19).

 The book was also satirized on Saturday Night Live, season 3, episode 7 (Dec.
 10, 1977), hosted by Mary Kay Place.

+The book and its ideas are mentioned in the 1988 'Cheers episode "Those lips, Those eyes" (season 7, episode 5).